MHRT/C Frequently Asked Questions

 You will submit an MHRT/C renewal form (download from the CFL website) and certificates of completion for the trainings you completed.
 Those certificates should list: Training title, trainer’s name, number of hours, and date of training.

-No, but if you have any question about a training’s applicability, we suggest you work with your supervisor.
+No, except for in-service trainings put on by the agency.
+If you have any question about a training’s applicability, we suggest you work with your supervisor.
 If they are unsure, then you may contact our office.

 Yes.
 It needs to be pre-approved for delivery.
 Please submit a brief description of the program, an agenda, # of hours, description of the trainer’s qualifications (brief bio), and a sample copy of the certificate of completion.